 First off, what defines an educator?

 An educator doesn’t necessarily mean a school teacher, although it can.
 In fact, many of the people who educate us have nothing to do with what goes on in a classroom.
-Parents, grandparents, older siblings, religious leaders, peers, businesspeople and coaches, just to name a few, are primary educators in the lives of students.
+Parents, grandparents, older siblings, religious leaders, peers, business people, and coaches, just to name a few, are primary educators in the lives of students.
 Learning isn’t something that comes from a book, but rather something that comes from the vibrant experiences that we have in life.
-At Thrively we know that educators are instrumental in shaping a student’s success and building his/her character, so let us help you spot the greatest ones!
+At Thrively we know that educators are instrumental in shaping a student’s success and building his/her character, so here are 5 ways to spot a great educator!

-They believe in continuing to learn themselves.
-And while these people don’t necessarily have high SAT scores or perfect GPAs in college, they do continue improve their own learning all of the time.
-Powerful educators are passionate about intellectuals pursuits – be that art, poetry, science, math, whatever their interests are.
+A great educator believes in continuing to learn themselves, even as adults.
+And while these people don’t necessarily have high SAT scores or perfect GPAs in college, they do continue to improve their own learning.
+Powerful educators are passionate about intellectuals pursuits – rather that be art, poetry, science, math, whatever their interests are.

 2. Are fun!

-Education isn’t dry – not good education anyway.
-Children, and adults for that matter, connect with education that’s exciting and enriching, and makes them happy.
+Education isn’t meant to be dry – not a good education anyway.
+Children, and adults for that matter, connect best with learning that’s exciting and enriching– which is guaranteed when using Thrively!

 4. Create opportunities for learning